 # Configure individual login pods

-Running jobs and management tasks in the Slurm cluster requires connecting to the Slurm login node.
-Login nodes are configured on a per-user basis and deployed as a sub-chart to the Slurm chart.
-This page shows administrators how to enable per-user Slurm login pods in SUNK, integrate them with a directory service, and verify the resulting resources.
-Individual login pods isolate each user's session, simplify access control, and allow directory service integration to manage user identities centrally.
+The rest of this page shows administrators of Helm chart deployments how to enable per-user Slurm login pods, integrate them with a directory service, and verify the resulting resources.
 Pass these configuration values from the `values.yaml` of the Slurm chart to define how `slurm-login` integrates and functions.

 ## Manage individual login pods

 * **Reboot individual login pods**: If an individual login pod is out of sync with the underlying StatefulSet, run the `reboot` command from within the pod.
 This command deletes and recreates the pod using the updated version.
-If the pod is out of sync, a Message of the Day (MOTD) appears on SSH login with instructions to reboot:
+If the pod is out of sync, a Message of the Day (MOTD) appears at SSH login with instructions to reboot:

 ```text theme={"system"}